ChristianOmarC/iRentals/README.md

 ### Reservation System:

 -   **Reserve Properties**: Users can book properties for specific dates, with immediate confirmation.
--   **Payment Integration**: Secure payment processing for bookings and rentals.

 ## How It All Comes Together